-Privatdozent (Radiology) at Zurich University Hospital.
-Got to know members of the Kennedy Family during a two-year research fellowship (2011-2013) in New York City.
-In 2012, he decided to bring the education program Speak Truth To Power back home and founded RFK Human Rights in Switzerland.
-In addition, he is the founding Chairman of Kessel International, a Swiss-Mexican solar energy company.
+Dr. Karlo learned about Robert F. Kennedy Human Rights during a two-year research fellowship (2011-2013) in New York City.
+In 2012, he decided to bring the education program Speak Truth To Power back home and founded the Robert F. Kennedy Human Rights Foundation in Switzerland as a vehicle to do so.
+In addition, Dr. Karlo is the founding Chairman of Kessel International, a Swiss-Mexican solar energy company.

 Former President of the Swiss People's Party SVP (1984-1988); Former Member of the Swiss Federal Council (1988-2000) and former President of Switzerland (1993, 2000).